cc-001/nyt-covid-19-plotter/README.md

 NYC FIPS code (doesn't exist) is -1 in this tool, otherwise it is the full FIPS code including the state.

+**Doubling Time**

+This is the sexy kid that everyone is talking about.
+I didn't assume a curve type like exponential, instead I linearly interpolate the actual data and go as far as I can until it breaks.
+The advantage to this is I'm not assuming anything about the curve for extrapolation; the disadvantage is that it's going to lag until the solver can solve it.

 **Usage**

 ```